 - Salary includes money of Winnings: $16 Million(Approx.)

 - Endorsement Money: $9 Million(Approx.)

 Jason Day Sponsors :

-He has resigned equipment contract with TaylorMade-Adidas Golf: Amount detail is not declare
+He has resigned few new sponsors contract but: Amount detail is not declare

-- Meanwhile, Wearing of apparel and shoe deal has signed with Nike in Amount: $10 M
+- Meanwhile, Wearing of apparel and shoe deal was signed with Nike in Amount: $10 Million

-Furthermore, Jason earned Australian Boys Open title being the leading amateur.
-Before turning professional, he was consequently two times honored by Australian Junior Order of Merit.
+In 2004, Jason earned the Australian Boys Open title being the leading amateur.
+Before turning professional, Jason was consequently two times honored by the Australian Junior Order of Merit.
 Jason joined the Callaway World Junior Championship of his age group in the USA Tour.
 As he was an amateur player so no prize money was gifted to him.